 Take a vegetable peeler to cut some small shavings.

 You only want to use a few shavings because, like shampoo or dish soap, bar soap can produce a lot of suds.
 The suds will work great for cleaning your clothes, but they won't rinse out very well, making your clothing itchy.
 If you are afraid you used too much, run the clothes through an extra rinse cycle just in case.

 Vinegar to Substitute Laundry Detergent

 Distilled vinegar is an effective stain remover for soiled laundry when you don't have laundry detergent available.
 To do this, use a half of a cup of distilled white vinegar during the washing cycle.
-This will knock out stains and smells.
-And don't worry about that vinegar smell; once dry, your laundry smells fresh and clean.
+This will knock out stains and smells nearly as well as the best smelling laundry detergents.
+Once dry, you won't even smell the vinegar.

 Using Borax as Laundry Detergent

 If you need an excellent all-around cleaner for clothes, Borax is the way to go.
 Not only can it whiten your whites, but it helps with hard water.
 While it is great to use in a pinch, you wouldn't want to use it all the time because it can make you itchy.
 To use Borax in your laundry:

 Add a half of a cup to a large load.

 You can even use Borax to make homemade laundry detergent.